TOP 5 Best Cameras for Recording a Podcast

 The Nikon D5300 camera makes a great way if you want to upgrade your podcasting quality.
 Besides, it has all the features that you might need for a high-quality video and audio podcast.

-5. GoPro HERO 7 Black – Good Alternative and Side Camera for Podcast
+5. GoPro HERO 8 Black – Good Alternative and Side Camera for Recording a Podcast

-In general, it is a waterproof camera that is able to film in 4K video quality.
+In general, it is an action and waterproof camera that is able to film in 4K video quality.

 This allows you to be podcasting everywhere, and you don’t need to be afraid of any type of weather condition.

-The biggest and newest feature that the GoPro 7 has to offer is a HyperSmooth feature.
-It works as image stabilization and allows you to film smooth videos even in a high-action.
+The biggest and newest feature that the GoPro 8 Black has to offer is a HyperSmooth 2.0 feature.
+It works as an image stabilization and allows you to film smooth videos even in a high-action.

 The audio quality is also excellent, but this is an action camera, the sound could be shallow, so you might want to purchase an additional external microphone.